-Join Jess Chadwick for an in-depth discussion in this video Respond to HTTP requests, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Respond to HTTP requests, part of Learning ASP.NET Core MVC.

 - [Instructor] Now let's see what else you can do…in the start-up class and move past…the simple hard-coded example,…to handling web requests in a slightly more meaningful way.…Before I get into the code, however,…I'm going to take a minute to explain a concept…that is at the heart of ASP.NET Core,…and that is middleware.…The concept of middleware is pretty straightforward.…A web application is nothing more…than just a bunch of functions…that get registered to handle requests in a certain order.…Then, when a request comes in ASP.NET…simply creates a new instance of this pipeline…and populates it with these functions.…

 Then calls each of them, one after another,…giving each one an opportunity…to modify the request or perform some action…before the response is sent back to the user.…The interesting thing about this process…is that none of the functions…know anything about each other.…They just execute their own logic and that's it.…Following this approach often leads…to creating middleware functions…that are general enough that they may be reused…